by K.B. Lim, MD, Catharine Marshall, MD, and Linda Lee Lim, L.Ac.

 The bottom line?
 There is no one “best” solution for the symptoms associated with menopause.
 Treatments are as individual as you are, and the “best” approach is the one that keeps you feeling good.

-by K.B.
-Lim, MD, Catharine Marshall, MD, & Linda Lee Lim, L.Ac., Scripps Memorial Hospital La Jolla
+This Scripps Health and Wellness tip was provided by K.B.
+Lim, MD, Catharine Marshall, MD, and Linda Lee Lim, L.Ac., at Scripps Memorial Hospital La Jolla.